 If your not familiar with colour schemes like triadic colours, give yourself more time when producing your colour sketches.
 When the colour sketch receives sign off by the client, it’s important that you stick to it when producing the final illustration.

 Every part of an illustration project is important, from creating the final illustration and absolutely nailing it, but an illustration’s development is the most crucial stage in my eyes.

 This is where an illustration is born, and if you’re not careful an illustration project can also fall apart.
 I’ve had a previous occasion where the client just simply didn’t like the rough development sketches I was sending them.
 The problem here was that my illustration style didn’t suit the brief (which didn’t help), but it’s crucial that you place emphasis on your development work.

-Experiment with your compositions with thumbnail sketches, your ideas and do some more mind-mapping if you think it will help the illustration.
+Experiment with your compositions with thumbnail sketches and do some more mind-mapping to help you think of ideas that will help the illustration.
 Read the brief back to front and know the brief better than the client!

 When you’re experienced in the freelance illustration game, you can see that every client has a different working style.
 Some like phone calls, some like solely email, and some like a mixture of elements (from email, phone, meeting up – you name it!).

 For an illustration commission (or any creative project to work), you need to be on the same wave-length.
 It’s your job as an illustrator to go out of your way to make sure they are as happy as possible.
 If that means a late night Skype session or emailing them regularly to ensure the project is going well, then do it!